Adam Enfroy Logo

 A CRM database allows the salesforce in a company to have a shared view of customer interactions and data, making it easier to track progress and manage leads.

-With many new CRMs taking the form of a SaaS and being available on mobile devices, they’re more accessible than ever.
+With many new CRMs taking the form of SaaS and being available on mobile devices, they’re more accessible than ever.

 Before making a CRM database decision, look around and factor in the pricing and features you would get when deciding.